Waqar Akbar Cheema

 “The woman who buries her daughter alive (al-wa’idah), and the girl who is buried (al-ma’udah) will both enter Hell.”

-In view of the fact that this appears to contradict the principle laid down by the Qur’an that no one will have to bear the burden of sins of others and more specifically the fact that Qur’an itself alludes to the poor little girls buried alive by certain Arabs before Islam implying that they would be putting people responsible for such atrocities on the Day of Judgment rather than being tormented themselves,
+In view of the fact that this appears to contradict the principle laid down by the Qur’an that no one will have to bear the burden of sins of others and more specifically the fact that Qur’an itself alludes to the poor little girls buried alive by certain Arabs before Islam implying that they would be putting to question people responsible for such atrocities on the Day of Judgment rather than being tormented themselves, it has evoked different responses from Muslim scholars since early centuries of Islam.

 To some this hadith talks about the burier and the buried in a specific incident and thus its implication is restricted to a specific girl buried alive and not all such girls.
-Some have further added that the specific girl meant was not even infant or a small child rather she had come of age through some versions of the hadith suggest her brothers thought otherwise.
-Some other have argued that like the child killed by Khidr in the story mentioned in Qur’an the specific girl even if small had had predilections of disbelief like her mother.
+Some have further added that the specific girl meant was not even infant or a small child rather she had come of age though some versions of the hadith suggest her brothers thought otherwise.
+Others have argued that like the child killed by Khidr in the story mentioned in Qur’an the specific girl, even if small, had had predilections of disbelief like her mother.
 All these interpretation have the undertone of restricting the implications of the apparently general wording of the Prophet (ﷺ) to the specific case.

 A few scholars, nevertheless, take a more ingenious approach of parting with the apparent meanings of the hadith suggesting the word “al-ma’udah” does not actually refer to the one buried alive rather to the one for whom or on whose behest (or even consent) she was buried.
-Accordingly, they imply that the actual construction was supposed to be “al-ma’udah laha.”
+Accordingly, they imply that the actual construction was supposed to be “al-ma’udah laha” – the adjunct clause (sila), laha, being elided (mahzuf).

 Both these ways of restricting the implications of hadith to the specific incident and the ingenious interpretation appear to be borne of apologetic concerns or seem altogether desperate.
 This, however, is only before we see more detailed versions of the hadith like the one preserved by Ahmad b.
 Hanbal in his well-known Musnad.